joelenehales/joelenehales/README.md

 ### Hi, I'm Joelene! 👋

-I'm currently an undergraduate student studying astrophysics and computer science at Western University in Ontario, Canada. 👩‍💻
+I'm an undergraduate student studying astrophysics and computer science at Western University in Ontario, Canada. 👩‍💻

-- 🔭 I’ve spent the past 2.5 years developing software for astronomical data analysis, ranging from interstellar molecules to galaxies!
+- 🔭 I have ~2.5 years of experience developing software for scientific applications
+- 🛰️ I've recently started an internship with the Science & Systems team at GHGSat
-- 🌱 I’m currently learning: SQL
+- 🌱 I’m currently learning: Flutter
 - ✨ Fun fact: In the winter, my family runs an ice fishing business on Lake Simcoe (which you can check out [here](https://www.facebook.com/TimHalesFishHuts/)! 🐟)

 ### Languages and Developer Tools